 Meet LtGen William Caldwell, IV

-Lieutenant General William B. Caldwell, IV is the 21st President of Georgia Military College.
+Lieutenant General (Ret.)
+William B. Caldwell, IV is the 21st President of Georgia Military College.

 Georgia Military College has experienced significant growth since the arrival of President William B. Caldwell IV, on November 1, 2013.
 New campuses in Fayetteville, Dublin, and Eastman have contributed to the College’s record enrollments and graduation and retention rates.
 With now almost 14 thousand students attending one of the 13 campuses, GMC continues to provide educational opportunities for the citizens of Georgia.
 GMC has added Cyber Security and Computer Science to the 24 two-year degree program offerings and has developed strategic partnerships with high schools, technical schools, and four year colleges to help close gaps with traditionally disadvantaged students.
 Additionally, the college now offers two four-year B.A.S. programs developed for Technical School graduates in Georgia to continue with their educational goals.
 GMC has also embraced the Governor’s Move On When Ready/ Dual Enrollment Program with almost 1.3K high school students attending courses at GMC.
 Under President Caldwell’s leadership, the College Corps of Cadets has significantly improved.
 The average SAT score of freshmen entering the Cadet Corps has risen from 960 to over 1100, physical fitness scores have increased, and GMC is currently recognized as the strongest of the nation’s five Military Junior Colleges.
 He also instituted the Corps of Cadets Civic Leader Program for those who want to develop in the military environment without the military commitment.
 The program is built upon GMC’s core values of Duty, Honor, and Country and emphasize the four pillars of leadership excellence—academic excellence, physical fitness, leadership development, and self-discipline.